 Keeping track of your accounting documents above can become overwhelming if you’re trying to manage everything manually.

-Plus, QBO syncs with your bank accounts and credit card accounts so data is always up to date.
-You can also share QBO with your accountant to simplify tax time.
+Plus, QuickBooks Online syncs with your bank accounts and credit card accounts so data is always up to date.
+You can also share QuickBooks Online with your accountant to simplify tax time.

 Pricing starts at $15 per month.

-FreshBooks started out as an invoicing and expense tracking product, but has now expanded to include bank account integration, report creation, payroll processing, and time tracking.
-This accounting tool targets people who want a very simple accounting software and free customer support from real people.
-It also integrates with popular apps for CRM, customer service, and more.
+FreshBooks started out as an invoicing and expense tracking product but has now expanded to include bank account integration, report creation, payroll processing, and time tracking.
+This accounting tool targets business owners who want a very simple accounting software and free customer support from real people.
+Plus, Freshbooks integrates with popular apps for CRM, customer service, and more.

 Pricing starts at $15 per month if you pay month-to-month, or $13.50 per month if you sign up for a yearly membership.

 This fully featured accounting tool also uses dashboards, generates reports, creates invoices, handles payroll and expenses, and syncs with your bank account.
 The biggest differentiator?
 You can add as many users as you want for free.
-Xero integrates with a the largest range of add-ons to automate tasks such as time tracking, mobile payments and more.
+Another perk: Xero integrates with the largest range of add-ons to automate tasks such as time tracking, mobile payments, and more.

 Xero’s pricing starts at $9 per month for their basic plan.

-While the right accounting software can work wonders to help you manage your small business finances, there are some areas of accounting that are beyond the capacity of the average small business owner.
-It’s in your best interest to hire a professional accountant to review your books for errors at least annually, help with tax filings, and make recommendations for major financial decisions.
+Although the right accounting software can work wonders to help you manage your business finances, there are some areas of accounting that are beyond the capacity of the average small business owner.
+Therefore, it’s often in your best interest to hire a professional business accountant to review your books for errors at least annually, help with tax filings, and make recommendations for major financial decisions.
 Even if you’re just starting out, or even if you have a background in accounting or finance, it’s always worth consulting a professional at least a few times a year to ensure that everything is accurate and up to date.

-To find an accountant for your business, you can ask your attorney, banker, or a fellow business owner for a recommended accountant, or contact the Society of Certified Public Accountants in your state for a referral.
+To find an accountant for your business, you can ask your attorney, banker, or a fellow business owner for a recommendation, or contact the Society of Certified Public Accountants in your state for a referral.
 The person you choose should be a certified public accountant (don’t assume every accountant is) and licensed to practice in your state.
-Ask if you can call a few clients to check references, and make sure you are clear about the individual’s fees for services.
+You can ask if you can call a few clients to check references and make sure you are clear about the individual’s fees for services.

 In addition to these basics, building a great accountant-client relationship requires the right personality fit.
 How accessible will your accountant be to answer questions?
 What areas of your finances will he or she handle, and what will you keep in house?
-Limit future confusion by discussing each of these issues before you make a selection.
+You’ll want to limit future confusion by discussing each of these issues before you make a selection.

 All of this being said, however, no matter what responsibilities you decide to hand over, it’s essential that you stay personally involved in your small business finances, and that you have checks and balances in place to avoid business identity theft or fraud.
-While you may be eager to get as much financial management off your plate as possible, being too hands-off with your small business accounting can make you a target for individuals with unsavory intentions.
+Although you may be eager to get as much financial management off your plate as possible, being too hands-off with your small business accounting can make you a target for individuals with unsavory intentions.

 Also known as your employer identification number (EIN for short), this number helps the IRS keep track of your business for tax purposes.
-Think of it like a social security number for your business.
+You can think of your EIN as a social security number for your business.

-While not all businesses need to apply for an employer identification number, there are some circumstances where you may need to file for an EIN even if you don’t retain employees—especially if your business is established as a corporation or partnership.
-Consult the IRS website to determine whether or not you need an EIN, and you’ll also apply for this number through the IRS.
+Although not all businesses need to apply for an employer identification number, there are some circumstances where you may need to file for an EIN even if you don’t retain employees—especially if your business is established as a corporation or partnership.
+You can consult the IRS website to determine whether or not you need an EIN, and you’ll also apply for this number through the IRS.
 Keep in mind, though, there are benefits of getting an EIN even if you don’t need one.

 There are four general types of taxes levied by the federal government, and the type of business you run determines which taxes you must pay, when forms and payments are due, and how you’ll file those taxes.
-While not every one of these four types of business taxes applies to every business, it’s important to know what they are, and understand how they might impact your small business finances.
+Although not every one of the following types of business taxes applies to every business, it’s important to know what they are and understand how they might impact your small business finances.